 The Department of Pharmacy Practice of MCOPS, established at Kasturba Medical College Hospital, Manipal in 2001, specializes in Clinical Pharmacy services.
 The department caters to the needs of the clinicians and patients by undertaking services such as medication therapy management, patient counselling, drug information services, medication reconciliation, pharmacovigilance, periodic safety update report (PSUR), Clinical Research, health screening program, community outreach program and continuing Pharmacy education program.
 The expanding roles of the department include the application of evidence-based medicine towards patient safety, pharmaceutical care, pharmacogenomics, translational research and Clinical Research in disease management.
 The department has a team of 12 dedicated well-trained faculty with ample international exposure.
 The department has several collaborations with national and international institutes of repute.
 The department is a peripheral centre for the Pharmacovigilance program of India (PvPI).
 The department is recognized as a training centre for Pharmabridge program of the International Pharmaceutical Federation (FIP).
 Additionally, it is a Certara qualified training centre, which is a program designed to train students in India on the use of Certara software such as Phoenix WinNonlin.
 Faculties of the department are members in Kasturba hospital committees such as Tumour Board, Pharmacy & Therapeutic Committee and Institutional Ethics Committee.
-The department represents MAHE for global TB portal consortium of the National Institute of Health (NIH).
+The department represents MAHE for Global TB Portal Consortium of the National Institute of Health (NIH).
 The faculty of the department also part of Global Cancer Consortium.
 The faculties have won various national and international scholarships and awards from ISPOR, ISPE, NPS, CICS, CSIR, DST, ICMR, ACCP/ISoP etc. Our research activities are funded by several governmental funding agencies such as ICMR, DST, DHR and AICTE and foreign grants from the National Institute of Health (NIH), USA, and Griffith University, Australia.
-The departmental h-index of 34 demonstrates our scholarly influence.
+The departmental h-index (scopus) of 40 demonstrates our scholarly influence.

 - Best-in-class infrastructure